rocktronica/OneFileCMS/readme.markdown

-# Current stable version: 3.4.06
+# Current version: 3.4.10

-### September 23, 2012  (v3.4.07)
+### October 8, 2012  (v3.4.10)

 - Can now delete non-empty folders (just be careful!)
+- Can now copy entire folders.
+- As part of the two changes above, folders are now listed in the main listing ahead of files, instead of displayed across the page beneath the path/to/current/folder header.
 - Consolidated some functions.
-- Minor bug fix & a few misc code improvements.
+- Minor bug fix
+- Some misc code improvements here & there.

-- v3.4.07 has caused no issues on my test machine.
-However, since it uses a recursive delete function, you may wish to try it out in a virtual machine or other test environment first.
+- Versions since 3.4.06 have caused no issues on my test machine.
+However, since a recursive delete function is now used, you may wish to try it out things out on a virtual machine or other test environment first.

 ### September 19, 2012